Crystal-Nest/goblin-fabrications/README.md

 - Change the [Support us](#support-us) section and the banner link.
 - Add your project CurseForge ID in the `gradle.properties`.
-- Replace the placeholder values in `api-keys.properties`.
 - Update the changelog with proper release notes.
-- Run the task `common > Tasks > vanilla gradle > decompile`
-- Run the task `forge > Tasks > forgegradle runs > genIntellijRuns`

 ## Removing Platforms and Loaders

-While this template includes support for Fabric, Forge, and NeoForge, you can easily remove support for the ones you don't need.
+While this template includes support for Fabric and NeoForge, you can easily remove support for the ones you don't need.
-This can be done by deleting the subproject folder and then removing it from the associated `include` in the `settings.gradle` file.
+This can be done by deleting the subproject folder and then removing it from the associated `include` in the `settings.gradle` file, along with deleting the related gradle properties.

-The same thing applies for the different publishing platforms, GitHub, Modrinth, and CurseForge.
+The same thing applies for the different publishing platforms, Maven, GitHub, Modrinth, and CurseForge.
-To remove support for the ones you don't need just remove the plugin declaration and use in the root `build.gradle`.
+To remove support for the ones you don't need just remove the section and properties regarding them.

 ## **License and right of use**